Tropical nations at the Winter Olympics: Winter Youth Olympic Games

 Five tropical nations were represented at the First Winter Youth Olympics in Innsbruck, Austria.

 In the 2020 edition, Diego Amaya from Colombia won the silver medal in the boys' mass start speed skating.
 This was the first time in history that an athlete from a tropical nation and a Latin American won a medal at an Olympic winter event.
-Four years later, Zion Bethônico from Brazil won the bronze medal in the men's snowboard cross event.
+Four years later, Agnese Campeol from Thailand won the silver medal in the women's bobsleigh event, and Zion Bethônico from Brazil won the bronze medal in the men's snowboard cross event.